Homemade Eel Sauce

 angled shot of spoon in bowl of eel sauce

-You only need a few ingredients to whip up this savory sauce.
+You only need a few ingredients to whip up this savory eel sauce.
+A full list of ingredients with measurements for this recipe is available in the printable recipe card below.

 • Mirin – Mirin, a sweet rice wine that is similar to sake, balances the sauce with its acidity.
 If you want to skip the alcohol, use rice vinegar instead.